SashwatAnagolum/SparseyTestingSystem/README.md

 ***

-`run_hpo`
-Perform a hyperparameter optimization run.
+`run_hpo` - Perform a hyperparameter optimization run to optimize a Sparsey model for a particular task.

 **Required arguments:**
 `--training_dataset_config <path to dataset.yaml>`